WorkingWork/WORKING-WORK/README.md

 #Download Wallet
 <b>HOW TO SET UP Merachain COIN WALLET ON WINDOWS OPERATING SYSTEM?</b>

-A “BitConnect wallet” is basically the Merachain Coin Account, which allows you to receive Merachain Coin, store them, and then send them to others.
+A “Merachain wallet” is basically the Merachain Coin Account, which allows you to receive Merachain Coin, store them, and then send them to others.

 <b>Click here : http://www.Merachain.org/wallet/Merachain-wallet.zip</b>
 - Unzip the wallets files.